Affected by coronavirus (COVID-19)?

 - In most instances, if you are polite, patient and grateful, people will go out of their way to help.
 This is not always easy in difficult circumstances but it does pay off – on most occasions.
 Be polite and positive if you can and thank them for their assistance.

-- Problems with service from Centrelink
+Problems with Centrelink ServiceTOP

 - If you have a complaint about Centrelink, you can find out more about the complaints process on the Centrelink website, including appealing to the Commonwealth Ombudsman.